Valiant Army dog Axel honoured posthumously

 Axel, an Army dog, was posthumously honoured with a ‘Mention in Dispatches’ for showing exemplary courage during several counter terrorism operations.

-A Belgian Malinois breed, Axel is the first Army Dog to get a ‘Mention in Dispatches’ by President Droupadi Murmu after getting a recommendation from the chiefs of services to recognise distinguished and meritorious service in operational areas, said Army officials.
+A Belgian Malinois breed, Axel is the first Army’s assault Dog to get a ‘Mention in Dispatches’ by President Droupadi Murmu after getting a recommendation from the chiefs of services to recognise distinguished and meritorious service in operational areas, said Army officials.
 The Army stated that Axel’s award would be published in the Gazette of India.
+Earlier in 2016, army dog Mansi was given mention in disptches award.

 The two year old dog carrying the identity Number 74B7, was deployed for operation in Wanigam Bala in Jammu and Kashmir as a critical force multiplier for an independent room intervention task.
 On July 30, according to the citation, “the Army dog exhibited exemplary training standards and resolute courage by rushing towards target building entrance exposing himself to terrorist’s fire.
 He meticulously followed verbal commands and provided live-relay of topography of target building and immediate surroundings.
 He sanitised the outside veranda, first room and moved tactically the second room”.